mpampuch/nextflow-notes/README.md

 // Outputs: [1, 4, 9, 16]
 ```

+(**Note**: This `collect` method in groovy is different than the `collect` operator in Nextflow.
+This groovy `collect` method does something to each element of the list.
+In Nextflow there is a `map` operator that performs the same function.)

 By default, closures take a single parameter called `it`.

 To give it a different name use the `->` syntax.
 For example: